 - Performance over various time frames.

 - Performance relative to a benchmark or absolute measure.

 - Volatility of returns and prices.

 - Performance and risk attribution analysis.

 - Portfolio turnover.

 - Concentrated positions.

 - Style analysis, including evaluating any style drift.

 - Liquidity of holdings.

 - Redemption rights and restrictions.

 - Fees and expenses.

 - Tax efficiency.

 - Financial strength of the product provider and guarantor.

 - Investment management firm, portfolio manager, and team stability, tenure, experience, continuity, reputation, and responsiveness.

 - Operational controls.

 - Conflicts of interest.

 - Product complexity.

 - Product usage.

-- Targeted customethese for products.
+- Targeted customer base for products.

-- Identification of customer profiles where a product is not suitable.
+- Identification of customer profiles for whom a product is not suitable or in the best interest of a retail customer, depending on the applicable regulatory framework.

-For a more complete discussion or issues associated with investment options and risks, refer to the "Investment Management Services" booklet of the Comptroller's Handbook.
+For a more complete discussion of issues associated with investment options and risks, refer to the "Investment Management Services" booklet of the Comptroller's Handbook.